Tolebrutinib

 HERCULES – tolebrutinib compared to placebo, in secondary progressive MS

-This phase III study recruited 1,131 participants with non-relapsing (non-active) secondary progressive MS. Participants had to have evidence of disability progression in the 12 months leading up to the trial.
-They also had to have been free of relapses for at least 2 years.
-The participants were randomised at a 2:1 ratio, meaning two thirds took tolebrutinib and one third took placebo (a dummy drug) for up to four years.
+This phase III study recruited 1,131 participants with non-relapsing secondary progressive MS. Participants had to have a diagnosis of SPMS with no relapses in the last two years, evidence of disease progression in the previous 12 months, and an EDSS score of between 3.0 to 6.5.
+The participants were randomised at a 2:1 ratio, with 754 taking tolebrutinib and 377 taking placebo (a dummy drug) for up to four years.

-The main aim of the study was to assess the effect of tolebrutinib on disability progression.
+The main aim of the study was to assess whether tolebrutinib affects disability progression that is unrelated to relapse activity (also known as PIRA).
 This was measured as worsening of disability which persisted for six months (using the EDSS).
-Other measures included walking speed, manual dexterity, cognitive function, MS activity on MRI scans, and quality of life.
+Other measures included walking speed, manual dexterity, cognitive function, MS activity on MRI scans, improvement in disability and quality of life.

-Initial results from the study, presented at ECTRIMS 2024, showed that significantly less people on tolebrutinib experienced worsening of disability which persisted for six months than those on placebo (37.2% placebo vs 26.9% tolebrutinib).
+Results showed that significantly less people on tolebrutinib experienced worsening of disability which persisted for six months than those on placebo (22.6% tolebrutinib vs 30.7% placebo).
 Overall, tolebrutinib was found to slow down disability progression by 31% when compared to placebo.

-In terms of side effects, people taking tolebrutinib reported more cases of upper respiratory infections – particularly Covid-19 and the common cold – than those on placebo.
+In terms of side effects, people taking tolebrutinib reported more cases of respiratory infections – particularly Covid-19, the common cold and flu – and urinary tract infections than those on placebo.

 The main safety concern that arose during the trial was liver damage in some participants.
 A small number (4%) of those on tolebrutinib experienced a significant increase in liver enzymes.
 The majority recovered, however one person required a liver transplant and sadly died of post-surgery complications.
 Halfway through the trial, liver enzyme monitoring was increased, specifically in the first three months of treatment, to help identify those who might be more at risk of liver damage.